eku2005/taxease/README.md

 - Indian Income Tax Department for tax guidelines
 - Streamlit for the interactive web framework
-- Google for the Gemini AI capabilities
+- Google for the Gemini AI capabilities.

 ---